erik-rt/layerfusion/README.md

 If structured correctly, the program will start outputting the assets into a directory called `outputs/` and the metadata into a directory called `metadata/`.
 If there are already assets in the `outputs/` and `metadata/` directories, the engine will start outputting IDs from the last available number (e.g., if IDs 0 - 200 already exist, once the engine is run again, the first ID outputted will be 201).

 **It should be noted that the engine only tracks unique assets within the current run.
 Duplicates are highly likely if the engine is run multiple times to produce the collection.**

+The number of assets generated currently is controlled via the `collection_size` variable in `cli.rs`.
+This will be updated in the future to be a runtime argument.